raymond-chen6/CarND-P5-Vehicle-Detection/README.md

 3. YCrCb hog features with orient = 9, pix_per_cell = 8, cell_per_block = 2

 ### Sliding Window Search

 #### Sliding window implementation

 For efficient feature extraction in sliding window, HOG sub-sampling and prediction-making is implemented in find_cars_boxes() in ./utility.py.

-As in the 3rd code cell of the IPython notebook "./vehicle_detection_final_v2.ipynb", I test window search for different scale (1.0, 1.5, 2.0, 2.5 ...) and draw the detected car boxes in different color.
+As in the 3rd code cell of the IPython notebook "./vehicle_detection_final_v2.ipynb", I tested window search for different scale (1.0, 1.5, 2.0, 2.5 ...) and draw the detected car boxes in different colors.

-Here's one example with multiple scale window searching using find_cars_boxes:
+Here's one example with multiple scale window search using find_cars_boxes:

 ![alt text][image6]

 #### Examples of full pipeline and optimization

 The full pipeline is implemented as find_cars() in vehicle_detector class in './utility.py'.
-It applies different scale window searching, summing heatmap over subsequence frames recorded in 'heatmap_acc' deque and applying heatmap threashold to get reliable car detection.
+It applies different scale window search, summing heatmap over subsequence frames recorded in 'heatmap_acc' deque and applying heatmap threashold to get reliable vehicle detection.

-Here's an example of vehicle detected bounding boxes with different scale window searching, its heatmap after applying threshold and final detected result :
+Here's an example of vehicle detected bounding boxes with different scale window search, its heatmap after applying threshold and final detected result :

 ![alt text][image7]
 ![alt text][image8]
 ![alt text][image9]

+The deque records 3 heatmaps for the subsequent 3 frames and heat threshold is optimized to be 8 that tried to minimize false positive and maxmize true positive.

 ---